werelia/excel_project/README.md

 ## Excel Bike Project

 The goal of this project was to improve my skills in organizing and manipulating data, performing calculations and analyses, and creating visual representations of data using graphs and charts.
+The final results of my work can be found in the "Excel Bike Dataset.xlsx" file in the "Dashboard" tab.

 #### Data Cleaning

 I started by gathering a dataset related to bike sales from GitHub.
 I downloaded the dataset in its raw format.
+(The raw dataset is in the file "Excel Bike Dataset - Raw.xlsx").

 - I started by cleaning up the data by identifying and removing any duplicate entries.